karimelkh/inventory_ms/README.md

 ### others

+- make errors in the bottom instead of above
 - make different users types and permessions and the ability for some users to manage other users
 - make the `img` field fk referencing the table of imgs
-- rename tables attributes of the db
 - use django-phonenumber-field
 - add rating attribute/column to some tables
-- add uniqueness constaint to the tables
 - handle forms errors
 - search if possible to use ModelForm... for loginForm
 - discover decorators that comes with django:
-  - `login_required` (DONE)
   - `user_passes_test`
   - `require_http_methods`
   - `cache_page`